 I’m ready for a lifestyle of rest.

-I’m still trying to figure out what this looks like practically in my life, but I feel sure it’s worth considering…
+I’m still learning what it looks like to practically keep the Sabbath holy in my own life, but I feel sure it’s worth considering…

 ***One additional idea to consider is that God created the Sabbath to point us to our future hope of eternal rest and completion in Him.
 This article on whether keeping the Sabbath is still relevant for Christians today, as well as the accompanying video from the Bible Project are super interesting- the video gives such a good Biblical overview from creation to eternity and speaks specifically about the symbolism of the number seven in the Bible and the concept of Sabbath providing us with this exact hope: